 Magnesium relaxes and calms the whole body including the blood vessels 9.
 More so, it helps keep blood pressure levels balanced and stable.
 A recent study researched 22 studies and concluded magnesium supplementation decreased diastolic and systolic blood pressure 10.

 Magnesium helps control muscle and nerve function, blood sugar and blood pressure.
 In the muscles and heart, magnesium competes with calcium to help the muscles relax after contracting.

 When the body is low in magnesium, calcium can over stimulate the heart muscle’s cells causing a rapid or irregular heartbeat.

-Both meats provide a good amount of calcium, but cod contains more than any chicken part.
+Both meats provide a good amount of calcium, the fish a little more.
 Like magnesium, calcium is important for blood pressure and the heart.

 - Build and maintains strong bones.